Mahkalix/Projet_6/README.md

-# Projet_6
+# Sophie Bluel's Portfolio

-Sophie Bluel's Portfolio
+n°6 of Openclassroom's Project

 My misson was to retrieved the projects from the gallery and added the filters.
 Then, made the connection.
 Finally, adding works to the gallery.